Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

-This diverges near $T_c$ at the gap closes, which in turn yields a maxima in the charge imbalance length just below the transition.
+This diverges near $T_c$ at the gap closes, which in turn yields a maximum in the charge imbalance length just below the transition.
 For $T\ll T_c$, it has been argued that this expression still holds to within a good approximation due to simultaneous energy relaxation and conversion between electron and hole-like quasiparticles \cite{tinkham_theory_1972}.
-As $T\rightarrow0$, $\Delta(T)\rightarrow\Delta_0 \approx 1.7 k_B T_c$ and the rate saturates to a constant factor of $\tau_E$.
-Therefore $T_c$ suppression alone would not be expected to provide the substantial modification of the charge imbalance seen here.
+As $T\rightarrow0$, $\Delta(T)$ becomes a constant and the time saturates to $\tau_E$ multiplied by a constant factor of order unity.
+Thus the charge imbalance time is expected to be determined solely by $\tau_E$ at millikelvin temperatures.
+In earlier work on charge imbalance that was carried out near $T_c$, $\tau_E$ was found to be dominated by electron-phonon scattering\cite{clarke_experimental_1972,dynes_quasiparticle_1973}.
+At the millikelvin temperatures relevant here, where electron-phonon scattering is greatly reduced, electron-electron scattering should be dominant.
+To understand this further, the effective inelastic rates $\tau_E^{-1}$ for our control device were calculated from $\lambda_{Q^*}$ and are also shown in Fig. \ref{fig:LambdaQStar}.
+The magnitude of these rates is consistent with the Nyquist electron-electron interaction rate for a 1D wire \cite{altshuler_effects_1982}, which supports the validity of this assumption for our control (see End Matter for further discussion).

-For proximity bilayers, determining the inelastic scattering rate becomes theoretically complicated.
-A quasiclassical treatment of the problem by Golubov and Houweman \cite{golubov_quasiparticle_1993} for a bilayer similar to one studied here also yields only a weak logarithmic modification of the quasiparticle relaxation rate in the superconductor due to proximity suppression of $T_c$.
-However, they additionally establish that the effective relaxation rate for quasiparticles in an inhomogenous system consisting of a superconductor $S$ and a thinner bilayer of a superconductor $S'$ (in our case, Al and proximitized Cu) will be modified if the intrinsic relaxation rates between the two are different, having quasiparticle relaxation rates $\tau_{0S}^{-1}$ and $\tau_{0S'}^{-1}$.
-This effective rate $\tau_{eff}$ was found to be be determined by a parallel contributions from both layers as:
+For proximity bilayers, determining $\tau_{e}$ becomes theoretically complicated.
+A similar case of charge imbalance in a bilayer consisting of two superconductors S and S' with different $T_c$'s has been considered theoretically by Golubov and Houwman \cite{golubov_quasiparticle_1993}.
+Their work found only a weak logarithmic modification of $\tau_{Q^*}$ due to proximity suppression of $T_c$.
+However, they also noted that $\tau_E$ for quasiparticles in a bilayer will be modified if the intrinsic inelastic relaxation time in the two layers is different.
+Their calculation gives that the effective inelastic time $\tau_{Eeff}$ is determined by a parallel contribution of the intrinsic inelastic times $\tau_{ES}$ and $\tau_{ES'}$ in the two layers:

-where $d_S$ is the thickness of the superconductor ``$S$ layer" and $L_{eff}$/$L'_{eff}$ are effective thicknesses and $A$/$A'$ the area of the $S$ and $S'$ layers respectively.
-They further argue that for a clean interface, the effective quasiparticle relaxation time is almost exclusively determined by the \textit{smaller} of the two relaxation times.
+where $d_S$ is the thickness of the superconductor with higher $T_c$ and $L_{eff}$/$L'_{eff}$ are effective thicknesses and $A$/$A'$ the area of the $S$ and $S'$ layers respectively.
+For a clean interface, they argue that the effective quasiparticle relaxation time is almost exclusively determined by the smaller of the two intrinsic relaxation times of the layers.
+Importantly, the basis of this quasiclassical theory should also be valid in the limit that that $T_c$ of the S' layer vanishes, i.e., the case relevant here when S' is a normal metal.